Air accident and incident investigations

 In 10 May 2016 in The Hague (Netherlands), ACC organised a workshop on social communication associated with the air accident investigation process.
 Participants examined issues including the impact of social media on the investigation, best practices for developing communication plans, finding the balance between the need to inform and the need to maintain the integrity of an investigation, communication with the families of the victims and managing media expectations.

-The latest ACC workshop took place in Valletta (Malta) in November 2018 and looked at the investigation of general aviation accidents within the ECAC Member States and observer States.
+The ACC workshop held in Valletta (Malta) on 13 November 2018 looked at the investigation of general aviation accidents within the ECAC Member States and observer States.
 In particular, it focused on the potential for increased cooperation or technical assistance among safety investigation authorities.

 The latest ACC workshop, dedicated to unmanned aircraft systems (UAS) investigations, was organised by videoconference on 13-14 October 2021.
 The workshop covered the main topics of UAS investigations, including the applicable regulatory framework, the investigation process (e.g. when should a SIA investigate a UAS accident or incident) and related challenges, the development of UAS investigation capability (including training requirements for investigators), the improvement of safety in the UAS sector, and the use of drones to support investigations.